sdsz20142087/my-academic-page/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am an undergraduate student of Fintech at Northeastern University.
-My research focuses on Natural language processing, High-performance computing and Artificial intelligence.
+I am an graduate student of Computer Science at Boston University and a full-stack developer with interests in software development, system architecture, and distributed system.

-I published my academic paper BELT: A Pipeline for Stock Price Prediction Using News (IEEE Big Data 2020, first author, regular paper) in my junior year.
+In October 2020, I published my academic paper BELT: A Pipeline for Stock Price Prediction Using News (IEEE Big Data 2020, first author, regular paper).

-In my senior year, I interned at KuaiShou Technology Co. as a data analyst and TianXueWang Co. as a natural language processing algorithm engineer.
+In November 2020, I interned at KuaiShou Technology Co. as a data analyst.

+In April of 2022, I worked as a software development engineer intern at OPPO.

+Now, I am an incoming software development engineer intern at Yahoo.

 My motto: Death is more universal than life; everyone dies but not everyone lives.
 Three as most important in being a successful student: (1) self-motivation, (2) perseverance, and (3) focus.